-The proposed bill aims to prohibit the use of paid petition circulators in South Dakota, amending existing laws related to the circulation of petitions for initiated amendments, measures, and referred laws.
-Key amendments include the requirement for petition circulators to provide a handout to each signer that includes the title and explanation of the measure, any fiscal notes, and the contact information of petition sponsors.
-Notably, the bill introduces a new provision that explicitly states that no individual or organization may compensate anyone for circulating petitions, with any violations resulting in the petition being deemed void ab initio.
+The proposed bill aims to prohibit the use of paid petition circulators in South Dakota and introduces penalties for violations.
+Key amendments to existing law include the requirement for petition circulators to provide a handout to each signer that includes the title and explanation of the initiated amendment or measure, any fiscal notes, and the contact information of each petition sponsor.
+Notably, the bill removes the requirement for circulators to disclose whether they are paid or volunteer circulators, as well as the amount paid to any paid circulators.
+Additionally, a new section is added that explicitly states that no individual or organization may compensate anyone for circulating a petition, with any violations resulting in the petition being deemed void ab initio.

 Statutes affected: